Metabolic gene cluster

-Metabolic gene clusters or biosynthetic gene clusters are tightly linked sets of mostly non-homologous genes participating in a common, discrete metabolic pathway.
+Metabolic gene clusters or biosynthetic gene clusters (BGC) are tightly linked sets of mostly non-homologous genes participating in a common, discrete metabolic pathway.
 The genes are in physical vicinity to each other on the genome, and their expression is often coregulated.
-Metabolic gene clusters are common features of bacterial and most fungal genomes.
-They are less often found in other organisms.
+Metabolic gene clusters are common features of bacterial, most fungal, and plant genomes (although there is contradicting evidence on plant organisms).
 They are most widely known for producing secondary metabolites, the source or basis of most pharmaceutical compounds, natural toxins, chemical communication, and chemical warfare between organisms.
 Metabolic gene clusters are also involved in nutrient acquisition, toxin degradation, antimicrobial resistance, and vitamin biosynthesis.
 Given all these properties of metabolic gene clusters, they play a key role in shaping microbial ecosystems, including microbiome-host interactions.
 Thus several computational genomics tools have been developed to predict metabolic gene clusters.